POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/single_star.rst

   * - ``spin``
     - Angular momentum of the star in g*cm^2*s^-1 or dimensionless BH spin.
   * - ``profile``
-    - Stellar profile from MESA. [not current supported for the initial-final interpolator]
+    - Stellar profile from MESA. [not currently supported for the initial-final interpolator]

 Additional scalar properties are added during the evolution depending on which steps the star has undergone.
 These properties are not stored in the history.